jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 This chapter demonstrates the use of port forwarding for viewing web pages locally.

 ## Downloading the Image
-* Entering the following commands in a terminal in your host system:
+* Entering the following commands in a terminal in your desktop Linux system:
 ```
 cd
 cd jhsu802701